 Suites are larger, with their own lounge, terrace and kitchen, as well as chic décor punctuated with neon-bright cushions and contemporary chairs.
 Despite being the smallest, the 1-Bedroom Suites are good for families as they have a bunk-bed corner in the main living space.
 If you want more space, or are travelling with friends, plump for the 2- or 3-Bedroom Suites, which each have a mixture of double and twin bedrooms.

-Alpaga has 2 restaurants: L’Onyx (open daily), which is a bar area serving casual dishes like fondue, hamburgers and risotto, and La Table de l’Alpaga (open most evenings and weekends for lunch), which is more gastronomic.
+Alpaga has 2 restaurants: Le Bistrot de l'Alpaga (open daily for lunch and dinner), which is a bistro and bar area serving casual dishes like fondue, hamburgers and risotto, and La Table de l’Alpaga (open for dinner Wednesday to Sunday), which in more gastronomic and is the proud winner of two Michelin stars.
 The chef in the latter does highly imaginative twists on contemporary mountain dishes and likes to use underrated vegetable varieties such as turnips and Jerusalem artichokes.
 Everything apart from the bread is homemade, from the delicious jams to the pasta, and all dishes are wonderfully light.
 We had a frothy pistachio cappuccino with lemon as an amuse-bouche, followed by a selection of farm eggs cooked in different ways and sprinkled with black truffle.
 Our main course was a truly heavenly lobster ravioli, and dessert was a melting chocolate soufflé accompanied by a powerful thyme-flavoured Serpollet digestif.
 This really is dining of the finest standard.